 I moved to St Andrews in 1997 to take up a three-year post-doctoral position leading the development of software for the design and analysis of wildlife surveys (software Distance).
 I found the research environment to be fantastic, with a great group of supportive, knowledgable and stimulating colleagues, both in statistics and biology, and so have been here ever since!
 I was awarded a 5-year fellowship (Research Councils UK Academic Fellowship) in 2005, and appointed Reader in Statistics in 2010.
-In 2014 I became director of our research group, the Centre for Research into Ecological and Environmental Modelling (CREEM), and Professor of Statistics in August 2017.
+In 2014 I became Director of our research group, the Centre for Research into Ecological and Environmental Modelling (CREEM), and Professor of Statistics in August 2017.

 Here are some links to other sites that contain information about my research.
 I (co-)manage research content on these sites:

 - distancesampling.org - the Distance software web site.

 - DECAF - pages for the project Density Estimation for Cetaceans from Acoustic Fixed sensors.
 The original project is now finished, but we are still working in this field, and post the occasional update.

 - MOCHA - pages for the project Multi-study OCean acoustics Human effects Analysis, and the second phase, Double MOCHA.
 This project is also now finished.